8-Week College Courses Online [2025 Guide: Online College Courses]

 It takes the same amount of work to earn an accelerated college degree as it does to earn a traditional one.
 From start to finish, you’ll complete a similar amount of reading, write as many papers, take as many exams, and put forth as much effort.

-But for each course, you’ll complete that workload in a shorter amount of time.
-Just two months after beginning an 8 week class, you’ll have read all the assigned passages and taken all the required tests.
-It will be time to move on to the next course.
+But for each course, you’ll complete that workload in less time.
+Two months after beginning an 8-week class, you’ll have read all the assigned passages and taken all the required tests, and it will be time to move on to the next course.
 Before you know it, you’ll have earned your degree!

-Many students like the structure of fast-track classes because, although the weekly assignment load for each coure may be heftier, you’re typically only taking one or two classes at a time.
-Focusing all of your academic attention on just a few subjects can make it easier to put forth your best effort.
+Many students like the structure of fast-track classes.
+Although the weekly assignment load for each course may be heftier, you typically only take one or two accelerated classes at a time.
+Focusing your attention on just a few subjects can make it easier to put forth your best effort.

-Full-time fast-track students usually take two 8 week courses at a time.
-You’ll complete 30 credit hours in one year if you carry that load during:
+Full-time fast-track students usually take two 8-week courses at a time.
+You can complete 30 credit hours in one year if you carry that load during:

-By the end of the year, you’ll have earned the same number of credits as traditional students who take five fall classes and five spring ones.
+By the end of the year, you can earn the same number of credits as traditional students taking five classes in the fall and five in the spring.

-Eight-week classes cover the same content as regular classes; they just do it in a quicker time frame.
-If you’re a self-motivated go-getter, you’ll probably thrive on a fast schedule.
+Accelerated 8-week classes cover the same content as regular classes but in less time.
+If you’re a self-motivated go-getter, you can thrive in an accelerated schedule.

-Plus, unlike a traditional student, you won’t be dividing your attention between five different classes at one time.
+Plus, unlike a traditional student, you won’t have to divide your attention between five classes.
 For that reason, you may find an accelerated schedule easier.

-Best of all, 8 week online classes work well for busy adults.
-Their flexible structure allows you to quickly finish your degree without putting your life on hold.
+Best of all, 8-week online classes work well for busy adults.
+Their flexible structures can allow you to quickly finish your degree without putting your life on hold.

 What Are Accelerated Classes in College?

-College classes typically last for a full semester, which is 16 weeks long.
+Traditional college classes typically last for a full semester, which is 16 weeks long.
 Fast-track courses are only half as long.
-In fact, some are even shorter; a university’s accelerated classes may last anywhere from four to eight weeks.
+Some are even shorter!
+Accelerated classes can be 4 to 8 weeks long.

-Although it varies by university, most colleges offering eight week course schedules have a wide range of majors and course subjects available.
+Although it varies by university, most colleges offering 8-week course schedules have a wide range of majors and course subjects available.

 Some schools refer to their accelerated course sessions as “minimesters.”
-These may last four weeks, eight weeks, or a bit longer.
-A university’s calendar may include five or more minimesters each year.
+These may be 4 to 8 weeks long, or a bit longer.
+A university’s calendar can include five or more minimesters each year.
 Online classes are often arranged in minimesters that you can complete quickly.

 How Fast Can You Finish an Online Course?

-Universities commonly use an accelerated format for their online courses, so you can complete an online class in less time than it takes to finish an on-campus one.
+Universities commonly use accelerated formats for their online courses, so you can complete an online class in less time than it takes to finish an on-campus one.

-The online semester length can vary, but 8 week sessions are typical.
-Some schools hold sessions that are as short as four weeks each.
+The online semester length can vary, but 8-week sessions are typical.
+Some schools hold sessions that are as short as 4 weeks each.

 How Many Classes Is 30 Credit Hours?

-Most college classes are worth three credit hours.
-By taking 10 classes, you can earn 30 credit hours toward your college degree.
+Most college classes are worth 3 credit hours.
+By taking 10 courses, you can earn 30 credit hours toward your college degree.

 How Long Are Online College Courses?

 Semester schedules vary among universities.
-Many schools offer courses that are eight weeks long, but some schools have 4 week, 5 week, or 6 week online courses.
+Many schools offer courses that are 8 weeks long, but some schools have 4-week, 5-week, or 6-week online courses.

-Universities commonly offer 8 week classes in the summer and year-round.
-Some universities start new sessions weekly, and there are online colleges that start every month, so you can jump in any time of year.
+Universities commonly offer 8-week classes in the summer and year-round.
+There are online colleges that start every month so you can jump in any time of year.
+Some universities start new sessions weekly.

 What Will You Do with Your Next Eight Weeks?